digital-double/backend/db/README.md

 Afterwards you'll have access to `psql`, which will log you into the PostgreSQL prompt, and from there you are free to interact with the database management system right away.

+to setup database simply run the following commmand:
+`npm run setup:db`

+if you have path issue that states ERROR: ENOENT: no such file or directory, scandir 'C:\Digital Double\backend\migrations' use the following command
+`npx sequelize db:migrate --migrations-path db/migration`

 ## Working in the PostgreSQL prompt

 [Docs](https://www.postgresql.org/docs/9.5/app-psql.html)